Zuehlke/security-onboarding/javascript_basics/05_dom_manipulation/presentation/dom_manipulation.md

 	// check if element has the class 'active' attached
 	$('#container').hasClass('active');

-To you can also check whether a set of elements matches a certain selector using the <code>is()</code> function.
+To check whether a set of elements matches a certain selector use the <code>is()</code> function.
 Function will return true if at least one element in the set is a match.

 	var element = $('#container');